Your brand relies on great marketing strategies.

 - Steal like an artist.
 Grab a tool like SEMRush and find out which keywords your competitors are using in their advertising campaigns.
 Then, target those same keywords.
 You might have to outbid your competitors to land a higher spot in the search results, but that’s the nature of the business.
 Keep in mind, though, you could still earn a higher Quality Score with a better ad and landing page.
 That a higher score will put you at the top of the SERPs.

 - Use AdWords extensions.
-If you’d like to earn some more conversions, make it as easy as possible for people to reach out to you.
+If you really want to know how to increase sales through digital marketing, here’s a tip: make it as easy as possible for people to reach out to you.
 Include message and call extensions so that folks on mobile platforms can contact you with just a tap.
 That little bit of extra effort might be all that’s needed to encourage potential customers to choose your business over a competitor’s.

 - Optimize your landing page.
 The landing page also contributes to the success of your online advertising campaign.
 That’s why you should ensure that it’s helping you reach your potential in terms of conversions.
 Grab a tool like Optimizely to help you tweak your landing page for maximum sales.